 Garnet jewelry is stunning year-round.
 Remember that this versatile gem is as prized now as it was in the ancient times.
-These beautiful gems come in various colors, from orange and yellow to green and deep red.
+This beautiful birthstone for January comes in various colors, from orange and yellow to green and deep red.
 Garnets have some of the broadest range of colors available of any gem.
 They look fantastic alongside diamonds and pearls.
 Though they are not as hard as diamonds, so be careful with daily wear.

 Remember, even if you’re not born in January, you can still don a stunning garnet birthstone.
 Many brides choose stunning birthstones such as emeralds, rubies, and sapphires.
 It’s beautiful to have so many choices, and if you’re born in April, your birthstone is our personal favorite, the diamond– although we prefer them lab-grown!